 About the Author

 My name is Mary Jo Hartle.
 I am a full-time stay-at-home mom to 3 children and wife to my wonderful husband.
 Our family resides in Maryland.
 Outside of caring for our growing family, I often provide contractual educational services in blindness skills, serve as an adjunct professor, at a near by university, , produce a podcast entitled: Everyday Blind Parents, and often volunteer in my children’s school.
 I grew up in Utah and have been blind since the age of twelve when I lost my vision due to an allergic reaction to some medication which resulted in a condition known as Pseudo Tumor Cerebri.
 By profession, I am a certified teacher of blind students, and an orientation and mobility specialist (NOMC.)
-I received my Masters in Education (MEd) from Louisiana Tech University and have a Bachelor’s degree in Family and Human Development from Utah State University.
+I received my Masters in Education (MEd) and have a Bachelor’s degree in Family and Human Development.
 Prior to having children, I served as the Director of Education for the National Federation of the Blind at the NFB’s Jernigan Institute in Baltimore, MD.

 I enjoy spending time with my family, teaching my children, writing, traveling, organizing new projects, and being “anxiously engaged” in too many good causes.